margaritaradeva/GroupPr/README.md

 ### Polish Models
 - **Bielik**: A model built on the Mistral architecture, specifically optimized for Polish language tasks.
-- **TRURL**: TRURL chatbot is the first Polish language model similar to ChatGPT, which VoiceLab.AI, based on LLAMa2 achitecture created.
+- **TRURL**: TRURL chatbot is the first Polish language model similar to ChatGPT, which VoiceLab.AI, based on LLAMa2 architecture created.

 ### English Models
 - **Mistral**: With top-tier reasoning capabilities and excels in advanced reasoning, multilingual tasks, math, and code generation.